 Social and Moral Implications

 We are social beings.
 Hopefully, when we are children, we learn to share and be kind.
-These two principles do not require intellectual prowess, just the ability to learn.
-These two elements are the foundation of our morals.
+These two principles do not require intellectual prowess, just the ability to learn; they are the foundation of our moral compass.
 Everyone has some guiding principles that support their thinking and behavior.
-Even criminals have their own code of conduct; take the mafia, for instance.
+Even criminals have their code of conduct; take the mafia, for instance.
 For them, it was all about family values.
 They could commit any crime against people, except those in the family.

 It is the same for many religious institutions.
-This is why we have so many wars and genocides done in the name of God.
-Their social and moral values are determined by the chosen one mentality, their exclusivity of membership.
-They can do anything if God tells them it is okay.
-This includes everything from gender mutilation to mercy killings.
-The social value of their actions is colored by negative bias and prejudice.
+And, this is why we have so many wars and genocides done in the name of God.
+A “chosen one mentality” determines their social and moral values.
+It makes them feel like they have an exclusive membership.
+They can do anything if God tells them it is okay, including everything from gender mutilation to mercy killings.
+They cannot see how negative bias and prejudice colors their thinking.
 The moral value of their actions comes from their religious leader’s opinion.

-From the examples above, you can see our personal relationships have social, moral consequences.
-We determine these values in each relationship.
+From the examples above, you can see our relationships have social, moral consequences.
+We determine these values in each one.

 The Historical Context of the Friendship

 If your health and wellbeing are attached to a relationship, we can often look past relationships that do not align with our moral values.
-For example, in Germany in the 1940s, some people ignored the activities of the Nazis because their financial livelihood was tied to them.
+For example, because of financial ties, some people condoned the activities of the Nazis.

 They didn’t like what the Nazis were doing, blaming and rounding up minorities, placing disabled people in sanitariums.
 Still, they didn’t speak up because they knew their jobs depended upon their obedience.
-The above example of the Nazis in the 1940s is mirrored in the United States’ politics beginning in 2016.
+Unfortunately, the above example of the Nazis in the 1940s is mirrored in the United States’ politics beginning in 2016.
 If you have work associates who openly support leaders who expose this type of open hatred, it isn’t easy.
-You still have to work with them because your job depends upon it.
+Yet, you still have to work with them because your job depends upon it.

 Personal relationships are a different story.
 Here you have more latitude.
 What do you do when a friend supports a criminal enterprise?
 It brings up two impossible choices.
 Do you try to save or break the relationship?